jak18015/lab-rats/README.md

 - To add a new module:
   - Create a `module_config.json` in `configs/`
   - Create the module in `modules/` to accept the config file (e.g. `some_function(config)`)
-  - Import the new module
+  - Import the new module in `main.py`
-  - Add it as a key/value pair to the scripts dictionary
+  - Add it as a key/value pair to the scripts dictionary in `main.py`